trolit/Patchron/README.md

 # 🐶 Patchron

 <p align="justify">
-implements set of rules to perform early pull request review and comment out cases that do not meet configuration. `Patchron` can be used to maintain conventions and speed up further code review done by members by handling out simple cases.
-It's worth mentioning that it won't work on minified files unless they will be beautified first.
+inteded to support in maintaining simple project conventions among project members and speeding up further code review done by humans by performing early pull request review once issued.
 </p>

-### Note
+### Disclaimers

-Review is based on patches which contain limited number of information.
+-   review is based on patches which contain limited number of information.
 Due to that you may find some comments unrelevant to the situation but still those should be "rare cases".

+-   review won't work on minified files unless they will be "beautified" first.

 ## Setup